I met him at a Pirates game in 2006.

 It may be crazy and maybe I'm just an old girlfriend giving who was once the love of my life a little credit.
 But after so many losing seasons, it's hard for me not to believe that there's an angel in the Pirates outfield to help.

 So let's raise the Jolly Roger a few more times and give the ultimate Pirates fan the season he always wanted.
 After all, Kyle now has the best seat in the house.

 The PG Portfolio welcomes "Baseball Lore" submissions through the end of the Pirates season, in addition to other reader essays.
-Send your writing to email@example.com; or by mail to Portfolio, Post-Gazette, 34 Blvd. of the Allies, Pittsburgh PA 15222.
-Portfolio editor Gary Rotstein may be reached at 412-263-1255.
+Send your writing to firstname.lastname@example.org; or by mail to Portfolio, Post-Gazette, 34 Blvd. of the Allies, Pittsburgh PA 15222.
+Portfolio editor Gary Rotstein may be reached at 412-263-1255.intelligencer

 Megan Prucnal of McCandless, a copywriter, can be reached at email@example.com.